HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

    * Boots for double jump
 * Special attacks for the Boss
    * Ability to use attacks in diagonal directions
-   * Ability to use two attacks at the same time (e.g. Waterfall + Fireball)
+   * Ability to use two attacks at the same time (e.g. Water Wave + Fireball)

 Stretch Features: